Japan December core consumer inflation ticks up, but far from BOJ's target

-TOKYO (Reuters) - Japan’s core consumer prices rose in December from a year earlier, data showed on Friday, accelerating from the previous month, but inflation was still well away from the central bank’s elusive 2% target.
+TOKYO (Reuters) - Japan’s core consumer prices rose in December from a year earlier, data showed on Friday, nudging up from the previous month, but inflation was still well short of the central bank’s elusive 2% target.

+The tame data, which was also boosted by a sales tax increase last October, underscored the challenge faced by the country’s central bank, which was expected to maintain its current stimulus policy, analysts said.

-Tame consumer inflation underscores the challenges the Bank of Japan is facing, with the core consumer price index rising just 0.7% in December from a year earlier, government data showed.
+The core consumer price index (CPI), which includes oil costs but excludes volatile fresh food prices, rose 0.7% in December from a year earlier, the government data showed, matching a media forecast.
+In November, the index rose 0.5%.

 The data release came after the BOJ on Tuesday revised down its consumer price forecasts, despite the central bank having nudged up its economic growth projections.